 The NFL has expanded over the years and currently remains divided into two conferences, the AFC and the NFC.
 Each conference is divided into four divisions.
-Six teams in each conference qualify for the playoffs.
+Seven teams in each conference qualify for the playoffs.
 Teams automatically make the postseason when they win their division.

 The division winners are seeded Nos.
 1 through 4 based upon their overall record.
 The remaining two playoff entrants are the two remaining conference teams with the best win-loss record.
 These teams are seeded No. 5 and No. 6.
 There are, of course, tiebreaker criteria to determine who makes the playoffs and how the teams are seeded.

 There are some disadvantages to the NFL’s playoff system as was displayed in the 2010 postseason.
 Seattle, which finished 7-9, won the NFC West Division and hosted a playoff game.
 The New York Giants and Tampa Bay Buccaneers both missed the playoffs despite having better records at 10-6.

 The top two seeds in each conference receive a bye in the first round, also known as the Wild Card round.
 The No. 3 seed hosts the No. 6 seed and No. 4 plays host to No. 5.
 The winners advance to play to the top two seeds.

 The NFL does not use a fixed bracket system.
 This means that the top seed will play the worst surviving seed after the Wild Card round.
 That could be No. 4, 5, or 6.
 In the 2019 NFL playoffs, sixth-seeded Tennessee won its first game beating No. 3 New England.
 The No. 1 seed was Baltimore, which hosted Tennessee in the Divisional Round.